 GeneCards Summary for PCBP2 Gene

 PCBP2 (Poly(RC) Binding Protein 2) is a Protein Coding gene.
 Diseases associated with PCBP2 include Semantic Dementia and Leukemia, Chronic Myeloid.
-Among its related pathways are Ferroptosis and Translational Control.
+Among its related pathways are RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is PCBP1.

 UniProtKB/Swiss-Prot for PCBP2 Gene

 Single-stranded nucleic acid binding protein that binds preferentially to oligo dC.
 Major cellular poly(rC)-binding protein.
 Binds also poly(rU).
 Negatively regulates cellular antiviral responses mediated by MAVS signaling (PubMed:19881509).
 It acts as an adapter between MAVS and the E3 ubiquitin ligase ITCH, therefore triggering MAVS ubiquitination and degradation (PubMed:19881509).

 (Microbial infection) In case of infection by poliovirus, binds to the viral internal ribosome entry site (IRES) and stimulates the IRES-mediated translation (PubMed:12414943, PubMed:24371074).
 Also plays a role in initiation of viral RNA replication in concert with the viral protein 3CD (PubMed:12414943).